 To get into the rhythm of the city, take a journey through the city's past to its vibrant present at the visitor exhibition in Belfast City Hall.
 If you're hungry, tuck into its delis and bakeries, or you can get a taste of everything at the world-famous St. George's Market (open Friday to Sunday).
 Or feel the beat of Belfast by exploring its incredible musical heritage, given it’s the hometown of Van ‘The Man’ Morrison, and more recently Snow Patrol’s Gary Lightbody.

 See how a rich history inspires culture at MAC Belfast.
 It has three art galleries and lots of space for music, dance and theatre – there’s always something going on.
-For something really crazy, though, drop into the Ulster Museum (it’s free).
+For something really crazy, though, drop into the Ulster Museum.
 Eclectic about covers it: the collection includes an Egyptian mummy, a dinosaur, ancient relics and modern artworks.

 It’s not just beers that Belfast does well, it’s also a firm fixture on the culinary map.
 Of course, Northern Ireland is famous for its Ulster fry, a hearty breakfast that should see you through to dinner.
-And what a menu you’ll have when you get there!
 Whether it’s Michelin-starred or fish and chips – Belfast has some of the freshest, tastiest fish pulled straight in off the boats ready for the city’s skilled chefs to turn into a classic favourite or an exciting modern creation.

 Whatever you’re after – easy strolls, wonderful food, vibrant history, hopping nightlife, Belfast has it all.
 Take the plunge and join in.